Written by Aida Ibišević from Balkan Lunch Box, a blog about the art of Balkan cuisine.

 * Your best bet is to double the dopping as most people like to add more to their buredžici.

 ** Baking pan size will depend on the dimensions of your phyllo dough.
 One of the dough edges should correspond to one of the pan sides in length.
 I like to use the 10×20 inch (35x50cm) pan.

 *** As each oven is different, pay attention to temperatures and adjust accordingly.
-It generally takes between 30-40 minutes on medium to high temperatures for most pies to be done.
-If buredžici blush too quickly cover with baking paper (or foil) and add a few more minutes to total baking time.
+It generally takes 30-40 minutes for most pies to be done on medium to high temperatures.
+If buredžici blush too quickly, cover with baking paper (or foil) and add a few more minutes to the total baking time.